1. Passports, visas and vaccinations

 4. Recommendations to passengers

-To ensure the health and wellbeing of mother and baby, the following rules apply:
+- In order to ensure the health and well-being of the mother and baby, the following rules apply:

 For new-born babies (1 to 7 days’ old) and for women 1 to 7 days after giving birth, a medical certificate is required.